jauhc/loudmouth/README.md

 - Parses the json package to find if you got a kill or death
 - Picks a random cheesy line from a list
 - Prepends "say" to it so it's a valid CSGO console command
-- Presses right shift to execute script
+- Sends generated text to remote console for execution

 ### Results
 ![results](https://github.com/jauhc/loudmouth/raw/master/rk_l.jpg)